ryanstwrt/FRIDGe/README.md

 git clone https://github.com/ryanstwrt/FRIDGe
 ```

+Note that FRIDGe requires at least Python 3.6 to run.
 Before installing FRIDGe note that `pytest`, `numpy`, and `PyYAML` are all required to run FRIDGe.
 If these are not yet installed run the following: